Isometry

 In simpler terms, if two points have a certain distance between them before the transformation, that distance remains unchanged afterward.

-This means that every isometry transforms a shape into a congruent shape.
+This implies that every isometry maps a figure onto a congruent figure.

-For example, the first triangle is rotated 90° clockwise and shifted to the right.
-The distances between points A, B, and C remain the same.
+Consider a triangle that is rotated 90° clockwise and then translated to the right.
+The distances between points A, B, and C remain unchanged.

 an example of isometry

-Therefore, rotation and translation are both examples of isometric transformations.
+Both the rotation and the translation are examples of isometric transformations.

 The term 'isometric' is often used interchangeably with 'congruent'.
 The word has Greek origins, where 'isos' means 'same' and 'metros' means 'measure'.
 For example, the two triangles mentioned earlier are congruent because their sides and angles remain congruent even after rotation and translation.